Mises University 2018

 Student dormitory rooms are scheduled for check-in on Sunday, July 15, and check-out on Sunday, July 22.
 Please email email@example.com to request early arrival.
 Dormitory details forthcoming.

 The list of the readings that all students must complete before attending Mises University is available online here.
 All materials are available on Mises.org free of charge, and most readings are available in multiple formats (e.g., PDF, ePub, HTML, audio).

-Forthcoming.
-Mises University begins with dinner Sunday July 23 and ends with dinner Saturday July 29.
-Most students arrive the afternoon of Sunday July 23 and depart Sunday July 30.
+Download printable schedule.
+Mises University begins with dinner Sunday July 15 and ends with dinner Saturday July 21.
+Most students arrive the afternoon of Sunday July 15 and all students must depart by Sunday July 22.